It’s rather surprising to find out just how often a U.S. citizen can be told to go home or asked about where she (really) comes from.

 No guilt here?

 Unfortunately, no, this does not settle the issue.
 It just makes it more interesting.
 The problem now is what do we get out of the various performances people enact in role-play?
 Is a player who imagines his character as the exception to fantasy bigotry really delivering a kill shot to the influence of racism in his life or that of the other players at his game table?
 Or is he just enjoying a catharsis, perhaps even building up some cheap moral licensing credentials?
 Will his performance help the other players to see through racism in their own lives, or will they all emerge from the game a little more comfortable with their own prejudices?

 The answer to these questions aren’t clear to me, and I suspect the answer varies within the details.
-Hell, I don’t even to suggest that the answer varies between one player and another or one campaign and another; I mean, the answer may vary between one moment and the next in a single game.
-It might well be that a player running a fantasy half-orc expresses some genuine social awareness in her decision to spare the elven prisoners in the wake of a hostile encounter, views which match her thinking in real life, …only to give vent to some real malice when she BBQs a hobbit later that evening.
+Hell, I don’t even want to suggest that the answer varies between one player and another or one campaign and another; I mean, the answer may vary between one moment and the next in a single game.
+It might well be that a player running a fantasy half-orc expresses some genuine social awareness in her decision to spare the elven prisoners in the wake of a hostile encounter …only to give vent to some real malice when she BBQs a hobbit later that evening.
 The relationship between the players at a game table and the characters on that table and within the game universe is always complex, and real world issues cannot be mapped directly from one to the other, but neither can we say that what happens in game stays in game, so to speak.

 Okay, maybe we can draw some judgements about the guy running that Paladin.

 In the long run, I suppose the real question is what does it mean that a significant portion of the gaming public regularly chooses to interact with each other on the basis of fantasies in which race is real and racism is pervasive?
 That’s a damned good question.
 The question is at least a little more interesting when we acknowledge that these people are free to shape their own attitudes towards the issues of race and racism within these fantasy worlds.